ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.4 Revenue and Accounts Receivables Policies.md

         required by the agreement, to capture all billable time and expenses and ensure a regular healthy cash flow for the organization.
-All invoices for the prior month are completed by the 15th of the following month (ex: June 15^th^ for May).
+All invoices for the prior month are completed by the 15th of the following month (ex: June 15th for May).
         Invoices are based on costs recorded in the accounting system and any indirects allowed by the agreement.

 b.
 Procedures:

-   i.
+&nbsp;&nbsp;&nbsp;i.
 The Finance Manager gathers relevant expense documentation,
-            prepares all invoices, and submits to the Executive Director for approval by the 10^th^ of each month.
+            prepares all invoices, and submits to the Executive Director for approval by the 10th of each month.

    ii.
 Following approval, the Finance Manager electronic invoice
             is emailed or mailed and saved in a network folder.